JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 Direct Premium continues to increase, but growth should not be assessed through premium volume alone.

-Management should monitor premium expansion together with **Claims Ratio, Expense Ratio, and Technical Margin** to determine whether additional business is translating into sustainable technical performance rather than simply higher written volume.
+Management should monitor premium expansion together with **Claims Ratio, Expense Ratio, and Technical Margin** to determine whether additional business is translating into sustainable technical performance rather than simply higher premium volume.

 > **Recommended action:** Maintain a combined view of premium growth and technical KPIs by insurer and reporting period to identify cases where commercial expansion is accompanied by deteriorating profitability.